 Building the rectangle in one solid color might make it easier for kids to picture the concept of multiplication because it helps keep the focus on the number of studs rather than on the number of bricks.
 But do whatever works for you!

-We used different colors to explore the fact that three fives are equal to five groups of three.
+We used different colors to explore the fact that three fours are equal to four groups of three.
 Such a great way to visualize this concept!

 Ready to print your mat?
 Click here: LEGO Multiplication Mat